israelpina004/final_project_empirekillers/PRESENTATION.md

 ## 3. Setting up default values and round constants

-Default hash values are initialized by taking the first 64 bits of the fractional parts of the square roots of the first eight prime numbers.
+Eight default hash values are initialized by taking the first 64 bits of the fractional parts of the square roots of the first eight prime numbers.